Antimicrobial Resistance – the silent tsunami

 This Development Talks, organised in collaboration with ReAct, aims to increase the awareness and understanding of the drivers and consequences of AMR and how this hits hard on the world’s poorest people, while exploring the ways to hinder the spread of resistant bacteria to more people and animals.

 The event is free of charge.
-Registration will open in August.
+Register here by 4 September 2017.

 Moderator: Ola Möller, Senior policy specialist, agriculture and food security, Sida